ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::danger

-Do these steps only to follow this tutorial for Fuji addresses.
-To access the wallet for Mainnet, the use of a ledger device is strongly recommended.
+Do these steps only to follow this tutorial for `Fuji` addresses.
+To access the wallet for `Mainnet`, the use of a ledger device is strongly recommended.

 :::